 For each environment, go to the CMS admin view, and activate the license on both the test and production environments.
 The running instances are counted towards the total number of instances allowed by the license.

-Since the cloud license is a floating license, you can add and remove instances as needed for the traffic volume, as long as you do not exceed the total number of instances allowed by your license.
+Because the cloud license is a floating license, you can add and remove instances as needed for the traffic volume, as long as you do not exceed the total number of instances allowed by your license.

-Note: Be aware that if you use the same database (in production) for a staging slot, you could unintentionally upgrade the Episerver-database-version when deploying new code to it.
+Caution: If you use the same database (in production) for a staging slot, you could unintentionally upgrade the Episerver-database-version when deploying new code to it.
 The Episerver-database-version would then be out of sync with the Episerver-code-version running in production, causing an error in production.

-When updating your developer environment and doing a database restore on a production database, you may receive a notification stating that you do not have an active license.
+When updating your developer environment and restoring a database on a production database, you may receive a notification stating that you do not have an active license.
 This is most likely due to the production database being activated on a production license, whereas you are using a developer license in your development environment.
 The solution is to manually reactivate the license.